 Tucked away beneath the thick, dense trees along Broad Street sits the Seaquist Mansion.
 This sandstone structure dates back to the nineteenth century.
 As such, it remains one of the most stunning historical markers in Mason County.

 The mansion was initially constructed in 1887 by Reverend Thomas A. Broad.
 Four years later, the house was sold to Edward M. Reynolds.
 Subsequently, Reynolds then hired a German architect to remodel the home into a larger, grander structure.

-The home remained in the family throughout the twentieth century, with public tours offered on and off beginning in the 1970s.
+In 1919, the house was purchased by Oscar Seaquist, establishing its modern namesake and structure.
+The home remained in the family throughout the twentieth century.
+Public tours were offered on and off beginning in the 1970s.